joshtynjala/actionscript-3.0-developers-guide/display/working-with-bitmaps/basics-of-working-with-bitmaps.md

 colors as an image that has a color depth of 48 bits.
 As a result, the 48-bit image will have smoother degrees of shading than its 16-bit counterpart.

-Because bitmap graphics are resolution-dependent, they don’t scale very well.
+Because bitmap graphics are resolution-dependent, they don't scale very well.
 This is most noticeable when bitmap images are scaled up in size.
 Scaling up a bitmap usually results in a loss of detail and quality.